Summary

 Although the calculations used to reach the valuation are straightforward, expert valuators like BA FL|GA|HI can suggest the correct number for your P/E ratio.
 This is because the P/E ratio often varies from business to business.
 This is a critical determination to value your business when using the income approach or multiple of earnings.

 Your growth rate is important, too, because we will apply a discount rate to your future cash flows to show the net present value.
 We will also compare your small business sales growth rate to your competitors as part of the market comparison.
-Your growth rate drives your discounted cash flow.
+Your growth rate drives your discounted cash flow or capitalization rate.

 Startup Business Valuations